RAS-University/robotic-courses/docs/pid.md

 * **empirical tuning:** It relies on the engineer’s knowledge of control theory and on systematic trial-and-error adjustments.
 * **rule-based tuning:** It consists in applying heuristic procedures that have been established and tested by experts, such as the well-known Ziegler–Nichols method.
 * **model-based tuning:** It builds upon an explicit model of the plant and uses analytical or computational tools to calculate the controller parameters.
-* **Software-Based Auto-tuning**: Many modern industrial controllers and advanced simulation environments offer auto-tuning functionalities.
+* **software-based auto-tuning**: Many modern industrial controllers and advanced simulation environments offer auto-tuning functionalities.
 These tools can automatically determine suitable PID gains by analyzing the system's step response or by running automated tests.

 Empirical and rule-based approaches are often simple to apply and can provide useful first estimates, but they also have limitations.
 They may not work well for plants with significant delays, for high-order dynamics, or for systems that are unstable in open loop.
 In contrast, model-based methods are systematic and powerful, since they rely on the mathematical description of the plant.
 They allow one to tune the controller to meet specified performance objectives, such as overshoot, settling time, or robustness margins.
-However, they require either a physical model of the plant or experimental identification of a suitable approximation.
+However, they require either a physical model of the plant or experimental identification of a suitable approximation, both are not trivial to identify.

 In the following sections, we will only examine the empirical tuning and rule-based tuning in more detail.
-The model-based tuning requires a level of understanding in control that is too difficult for this course.
+The model-based tuning requires a level of understanding in control that is too advanced for this course.
 However, you can find an introduction to it in the following hidden section.

 <details markdown="1">
 <summary><strong>Introduction to model-based tuning</strong></summary>